11 Surefire Ways to Improve Your E-Commerce Site’s Conversion Rates

 Focus on Price Promotions

 Price promotions should be used prudently as their overuse will change the long-term customer perception of your e-store.
 They will not buy from you if you do not offer them coupons, discounts, and the like.
-This will affect your profits negatively as customers will start delaying their purchases until a price promotion comes along.
+This will negatively affect your profits as customers will delay their purchases until a price promotion comes along.

 However, ensure that all your price promotion measures are in keeping with your brand identity and image.
 Also, your retail distributors should never be left suffering losses or feeling isolated.

 It is important to know your customers as deeply as possible so you can give them what they want.
-It helps to segment customers on the basis of:
+It helps to segment customers based on: